 There are a number of LEDs on the front control panel as well as others on the drive carriers and power supplies to keep you constantly informed of the overall status of the system.
-See Figure 3-1 for an example of the front control panel.
-These LEDs provide constant information on the system and on the overall health of system components.
+Figure 3-1 shows an example of the C1104-GP2 front panel.
+The control panel LEDs provide constant information on the system and on the overall health of major system components.
+Figure 3-2 shows a closer view of the control and status panel on the C1104-GP2.